Merging Coverage Data

 • separate: Allow same function on different lines.
 Instead of merging keep the functions separate.

-New in version 6.0: The gcovr --json-base option.
+Added in version 6.0: The gcovr --json-base option.
 The gcovr --merge-mode-functions option.